 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 The guidance requires companies to show the changes in the total of cash, cash equivalents, restricted cash and restricted cash equivalents in the statement of cash flows.
-As a result, companies will no longer present transfers between cash and cash equivalents and restricted cash and restricted cash equivalents in the statement of cash flows.
-When cash, cash equivalents, restricted cash and restricted cash equivalents are presented in more than one line item on the balance sheet, a reconciliation of the totals in the statement of cash flows to the related captions in the balance sheet is required.
+As a result, companies will no longer present transfers between cash and cash equivalents and restricted cash equivalents in the statement of cash flows.
+When cash, cash equivalents, restricted cash and restricted cash and restricted cash equivalents in the statement of cash flows.
+When cash, cash equivalents, restricted cash and restricted cash and restricted cash equivalents in the statement of cash flows to the related captions in the balance sheet is required.
 The new guidance becomes effective for us on January 1, 2018, and early adoption is permitted upon issuance.
 We are currently evaluating the potential impact of adopting this standard on our financial statements, as well as the timing of our adoption of the standard.